koushiksb/nodejs-boilerplate/README.md

-# products-ws
+# Node.js boiler plate
-This is a part of e-commerce platform
+This is a basic template with all dependencies installed